ajhenley/gitbook/variables.md

 Interactivity requires several different concepts working together.
 Let's go through each one at a time.

 **Variables**: If you paid attention in Algebra class you may recall the concept of variables.
 So an equation like ```2x + 13 = 25``` allows us to find the value of x.
 What is x?
 It's a variable that holds a value.
 Programming languages have variables, too.
 The concept is the same:
-<blockquote>A variable is a name that refers to a location that holds a value.</blockquote>
+<blockquote>A variable is a name that refers to a memory location that holds a value.</blockquote>

 ####Variables in Java have four major differences from math variables:
-* Variable names can be more than one letter long.
+* Variable names can (and should) be more than one letter long
-* Variables can hold more than just numbers; they can hold text or any Java data type.
+* Variables can hold more than just numbers; they can hold text or any Java data type
-* You choose the type of values the variable will hold when the variable is created.
+* You choose the type of values the variable will hold when declaring the variable
 * The value of a variable can (and often will) change.
-The data type will not change.
+The data type will not change

-Okay, enough chit chat.
 Let's look at some code!
 I'm not going to tell you what the name of the file is supposed to be.
 You'll have to figure it out for yourself.
+There is only one correct answer and a clue is below.

 ```java
  1  public class CreatingVariables